Beyoncé and Jay-Z's Star-Studded Oscars Party Will Give You Serious FOMO

 "The party was completely A-list," a source shared with E!
 News.
 "Guests began arriving around midnight and they didn't leave until about 5 a.m. and later.
 It was the party everyone wanted to be at it seems."

-Some of the lucky attendees including Jamie Foxx, Adele, Drake and Rihanna.
+Some of the lucky attendees including Jamie Foxx, Adele, Drake, Spike Lee and Rihanna.
 In addition, Jennifer Lopez and Alex Rodriguez attended together while the newly engaged Katy Perry and Orlando Bloom celebrated as one.

 "Katy and Orlando were the life of the party.
 Everyone was approaching them to say congrats and they were both cheersing their drinks with anyone and everyone," a source shared with us.
 "Katy looked amazing in a silver gown and Orlando was by her side the entire night.
 Jay-Z and Beyoncé seemed happy to see them and the four of them were talking for several moments."